 Traffic fatalities in the United States are on the rise.
 But as it turns out, some states are more to blame than others.

 Are you safe during your daily commute?

-We spend nearly 38,000 hours commuting over the course of our lifetimes, according to a Harvard Health Watch study.
+We spend nearly thousands upon thousands of hours commuting over the course of our lifetimes.
 But in some states, getting behind the wheel is riskier than in others.
 Using 2016 data from the National Highway Traffic Safety Administration (NHTSA), job site Zippia.com ranked all 50 states based on commuter safety.
 These are the highlights, starting with the safest states for commuters and ending with the most dangerous.
 (The complete ranking can be found here.
 How did your state do?)

 5th Safest State: New Jersey